Life Insurance with Aortic Stenosis or Regurgitation: What You Need to Know

 Aortic stenosis life insurance rates range from minimal impact to table rated or declined for severe aortic valve stenosis.

-Fortunately, life insurers no longer add flat-extra expense ratings to policies.
+Fortunately, companies no longer add flat-extra expense ratings to life insurance policies.

 Underwriting is based on your age and stenosis severity level.
 The following are general underwriting guidelines for aortic stenosis.